lwojcik/react-twitch-ext-onauthorized/README.md

 * `enable` - (default: `true`) enables or disables authorization.
 When set to `false`, component will not attempt to obtain authorization from JavaScript Helper.
 You can set `enable` to `false` for development or testing purposes.
 * `unauthorized` (default: `<div>Unauthorized</div>`) - element to render if Twitch authorization fails (e.g. the extension is open outside of Twitch context)
-* `children` (child component) - element which is supposed to be rendered with authorization object received from JavaScript Helper.
+* `children` (child component) - element which is supposed to be rendered with authorization object as prop received from Twitch JavaScript Helper.

 ## License